Raymond James Believes Antares Pharma (ATRS) Still Has Room to Grow

 According to TipRanks.com, Wilbur is a 1-star analyst with an average return of -0.5% and a 47.4% success rate.
 Wilbur covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, Amneal Pharmaceuticals, and Flexion Therapeutics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Antares Pharma with a $6.00 average price target, a 25.8% upside from current levels.
+Antares Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $6.00, implying a 25.8% upside from current levels.
 In a report issued on February 10, Piper Sandler also maintained a Buy rating on the stock with a $6.00 price target.

 See today’s analyst top recommended stocks >>